5.5: How Drugs Affect Neurotransmitters

 The stimulant effect of coffee comes largely from the way it acts on the adenosine receptors in the neural membrane.
 Adenosine is a neuromodulator that has specific receptors.
 When adenosine binds to its receptors, neural activity slows down, and you feel sleepy.
 Adenosine thus facilitates sleep and dilates the blood vessels, probably to ensure good oxygenation during sleep.

 The activation of numerous neural circuits by caffeine also causes the pituitary gland to secrete hormones that cause the adrenal glands to produce more adrenaline.
-Adrenalin is the “fight or flight” hormone, so it increases your attention level and gives your entire system an extra burst of energy.
+Adrenaline is the “fight or flight” hormone, so it increases your attention level and gives your entire system an extra burst of energy.
 This is exactly the effect that many coffee drinkers are looking for.

 Lastly, like most drugs, caffeine increases the production of dopamine in the brain’s pleasure circuits, thus helping to maintain the dependency on this drug, which is consumed daily by 90% of all adults in the U.S.